 Most head shop merchant accounts are priced using one of the two main pricing models, tiered pricing that sets various levels of fees or cost plus, also known as interchange plus, that adds a set fee per transaction on top the costs assessed by the payment card networks and card issuing banks.
 Other payment processors might offer slick gimmicks such as flat rates per transaction or flat monthly fees, but complicated government regulation has limited bank fees, thus making any type of flat fee scheme very profitable for payment processors and a much costlier program for merchants.

 The tiered pricing model involves 3 or 6 different price levels are predetermined by the acquiring bank and usually have a starting fee at about 1%, a fantastic sounding rate for any business looking to save on payment processing expenses.
-The issue faced by many merchants in a tiered pricing structure is that most transactions wont qualify for that 1% rate, and the transactions that do qualify for that fee would would probably cost much less through an interchange pricing model, resulting in a migration of merchants away from the tiered model to the lower cost interchange plus.
+The issue faced by many merchants in a tiered pricing structure is that most transactions won’t qualify for that 1% rate, and the transactions that do qualify for that fee would probably cost much less through an interchange pricing model, resulting in a migration of merchants away from the tiered model to the lower cost interchange plus.

 The interchange plus pricing model relies on a simple fixed pricing structure that charges the same discount rates and transaction fees to the merchant for any transactions, whether its a credit card or debit card.
-This type of pricing structure insures that merchants are assessed the same fees for every transaction, regardless of the type of card or how the transaction was accepted; what was popular with larger businesses before has caught on with the smaller to medium sized businesses due to its costs saving features making the interchange plus pricing model the preferred method for head shop merchants of all sizes.
+This type of pricing structure ensures that merchants are assessed the same fees for every transaction, regardless of the type of card or how the transaction was accepted; what was popular with larger businesses before has caught on with the smaller to medium sized businesses due to its costs saving features making the interchange plus pricing model the preferred method for head shop merchants of all sizes.

 The flat fee merchant services pricing model is something relatively new to the payment processing industry, offering head shops a couple different pricing choices when payment card transactions are processed through their business.
 Flat fee solutions bill merchants the same fee for every card that is processed, regardless if its an Amex or Visa, Credit or Debit; an idea that sounds great but can be very costly to merchants accepting many debit cards as this pricing model is very lucrative for payment processors.
 Another version of this flat fee charges merchants a flat monthly fee for all of their credit card processing services, but this can prove to be costly for merchants when the companies recoup their lost fees in the following months.

-Understanding the different types of pricing structures used for head shop merchant accounts can help merchants in the future when it comes to negotiating a merchant account for their business, understanding the different gimmicks and how to avoid making costly mistakes in the beginning can save a merchant time and money in the future.
+Understanding the different types of pricing structures used for head shop merchant accounts can help merchants in the future when it comes to negotiating a merchant account for their business, understanding the different gimmicks and how to avoid making costly mistakes, in the beginning, can save a merchant time and money in the future.

 What Compliance is needed for a Head Shop Merchant Account?

 Most tobacco businesses are required to be registered with the card payment associations in addition to any local or federal government agencies.
 Currently, online head shops that are not selling tobacco are not required to register with the card associations, but they might be held to strict guidelines set forth by the payment processor or acquiring bank.
-Abiding by the current terms, including any future regulations by the processor, card network or government agency, will help insure that accounts are not fined nor terminated for non-compliance.
+Abiding by the current terms, including any future regulations by the processor, card network or government agency, will help ensure that accounts are not fined nor terminated for non-compliance.

-Partnering with a payment processor familiar with the tobacco industry will insure that all proper documentation is in order with the acquiring banks and payment card networks during application, providing a smooth and rapid application and setup.
+Partnering with a payment processor familiar with the tobacco industry will ensure that all proper documentation is in order with the acquiring banks and payment card networks during application, providing a smooth and rapid application and setup.
 Experienced head shop merchant services companies will also monitor their merchants, staying on top of any potential future changes affecting compliance or registration will always be taken care of properly, avoiding the risk of any interruption or loss of service.

 Along with maintaining compliance with the payment processor and any laws affecting the industry, it is also mandatory for merchants to be placed into the correct Merchant Category Code, otherwise known as MCC, that is assigned to their industry.
 MCC codes are used by the payment card networks to arrange businesses with similar industries, allowing for easy maintenance and monitoring of these merchants.